Am I eligible?

 Paris Class B

-Equivalent licences from other Canadian provinces are also accepted (See “What if I have an out-of-province or international licence?”)
+Equivalent licences from other Canadian provinces are also accepted (See “What should I do if I have an out-of-province or international licence?”)

 • have not been the subject of any conviction for serious or criminal conduct in the last three years (minimum).